10 ITIL best practices to implement in 2025

 3. Streamlining incident management

 A well-defined incident management process is a fundamental piece of any business’s ITIL approach.
-This requires prioritizing incidents based on their impact and urgency, enabling the service desk to address critical issues promptly while managing less urgent ones systematically.
-Here, automation tools can be used to handle routine tasks such as ticket routing, status updates, and notifications, freeing up service desk staff to focus on more complex issues.
+This requires prioritizing disruptions based on their impact and urgency, enabling the service desk to address critical issues promptly while managing less urgent ones systematically.
+Here, automation tools can be used to handle routine tasks such as ticket routing, status updates, and notifications, thus freeing up service desk staff to focus on more complex issues.

 4. Understand the importance of ITIL

 Additionally, regularly communicating success stories achieved through ITIL adoption can reinforce its importance over time.
-Sharing KPIs that showcase improvements in service quality and customer satisfaction can serve to enhance employee buy-in.
+Sharing KPIs that showcase improvements in service quality and customer satisfaction also serve to enhance employee buy-in.
 Recognizing individual and team achievements related to ITIL implementation can boost morale and encourage ongoing commitment as well.

 5. Consolidate incident & requests into one place

 Implementing a single point of contact, such as a centralized service desk, is also crucial.
 Service desks act as the primary interface between users and the IT department, verifying that all communication is handled through one standardized channel.
-This consolidation helps in maintaining consistent communication and ensuring that all issues are logged and tracked uniformly.
+This consolidation helps in maintaining consistent communication and verifying that all issues are logged and tracked uniformly.

 6. Integrate with other ITIL tools

-Furthermore, implementing a unified data model across the ITSM platform is crucial for effective integration.
+Furthermore, introducing a unified data model across the ITSM platform is crucial for effective integration.
 A standardized structure verifies that all tools and processes share consistent and accurate information, reducing the likelihood of discrepancies.
 This centralized data model also supports the creation of a single pane of glass for managing technical services, providing IT teams with a holistic view of their environment.

 7. Offer self service options

 One of the most common self-service tools offered within ITIL is the self-service portal.
 This web-based interface allows users to log incidents, submit service requests, and track the status of their tickets autonomously.
-Self-help portals assist in streamlining the reporting process and providing users with greater control over their requests.
+Self-help portals also assist in streamlining the reporting process and providing users with greater control over their requests.

 8. Proactively identify risks and take preventive actions